blabla1337/skf-flask/skf/markdown/knowledge_base/122-knowledge_base--HTTPS_and_weakly_or_unencrypted_links--.md

 **Solution:**

 Do not traverse unencrypted or weakly encrypted links.
-As soon as you allow a single connection to be send over unencrypted lines, the integrity and confidentiality of your data can no longer be guaranteed.
+As soon as you allow a single connection of the active session to be send over unencrypted lines, the integrity and confidentiality of your data can no longer be guaranteed.